-As of 11/17/2018, it is not known if Spartanburg Housing Authority is aborbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
+As of 08/13/2022, it is not known if Spartanburg Housing Authority is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
 Learn more about porting Housing Choice Vouchers to a new area here.

-As of the most recent VMS report, Spartanburg Housing Authority manages 2,110 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Spartanburg Housing Authority manages 2,123 active Housing Choice Vouchers.